-Home 9 Media violations & victories 9 Ufulu FM journalist assaulted over COVID-19 reporting
+Home 9 Media violations 9 Ufulu FM journalist assaulted over COVID-19 reporting

 Ufulu FM journalist assaulted over COVID-19 reporting